 Does my research need to be innovative?

 No. On the one hand, research that is innovative garners high praise and may therefore have a greater chance of funding.
 However, innovative proposals also require greater attention to preliminary data and other evidences of feasibility.
 The strengths of the candidate, laboratory, and sponsor will also need to be carefully delineated because they will contribute to reviewers' assessments of whether the research is doable.
 Additionally, innovative research is often viewed as risky.
 If the research may be seen as risky, you and your sponsor need to take extra care to address how you will fully attain your training goals.
-For example, you may need to substitute commercial reagents if you cannot produce them in time.
+For example, you may need to substitute commercial reagents if you may find you cannot produce them in time.
 You may need a consultant for aspects of the research in order to make the project more clearly achievable.
-In general, if any particular part is more risky, provide alternative strategies to allow you to still meet your training and research goals.
+In general, if any particular part is risky, provide alternative strategies to allow you to still meet your training and research goals.

 What general things do I need to know about writing the research training plan?

 This is a critical section of the fellowship application.
 Both you and your sponsor need to identify where you are now, and where you need to be when you have completed your fellowship.
 The research training plan should not be generic, but rather individualized to the meet your needs.
 That is, both you and your sponsor should compare your record (grades/Graduate Record Examinations (GREs) and other indicators of where you are at in terms of your knowledge, skills and training at this point) relative to your fellowship and career goals.
-For example, suppose you need to be able to do nonparametric statistics, but only got a C in that course.
-What do you propose to do to attain the necessary competence level at the right time in your training (i.e. before the research has to be done in that area)?
-Do you have any weaknesses and how will you and your sponsor address them?
+For example, suppose you need to be able to do nonparametric statistics, but you received a C in that course.
+What do you propose to do to attain the necessary competence level at the right time in your training (i.e., before the research has to be done in that area)?
+Do you have any potential weaknesses and how will you and your sponsor address them?
 An individualized training plan allows reviewers to assess whether you will be able to meet your stated goals.
 Honestly identify potential problems.
 Set a standard of performance.
-Devise a means to assess it, describe a monitoring process, and give potential solutions.
+Devise a means to assess it, a monitoring process, and give potential solutions.
 Also, address the logistics of your training plan: How often will you meet with your sponsor?
 How often will you meet individually with your sponsor?
 What will you and your sponsor plan to do at these meetings?
 How will the sponsor offer you direction?
 It is up to the sponsor to make sure you will have sufficient consultation time to obtain necessary direction and your sponsor should logistically detail how he will do that.

 What are the most common mistakes in writing the research training plan?